 - 1. Mark the top side of the bar with a grease pencil or marker. - 2.
 Remove the chain and bar.
 Use a small cleaning brush to remove all residue from the bar groove. - 3.
 Clean the oil passage at the base of the guide bar.
 Use any instrument small enough to thoroughly clean the passage. - 4.
 Check the bar rails for wear by placing a straight edge against the side of the bar and one cutter.
-See Figure 15. - Clearance between the bar and straight edge indicates that the bar rails are not worn. - If the chain leans and there is little or no clearance between the bar and straightedge, the bar rails are worn and the bar should be replaced.
+Refer to Figure 19. - Clearance between the bar and straight edge indicates that the bar rails are not worn. - If the chain leans and there is little or no clearance between the bar and straightedge, the bar rails are worn and the bar should be replaced.

-Figure 15 Checking Rails for Wear
+Figure 19 - Checking Rails for Wear

 5. Inspect the rim sprocket and sprocket adapter.
 Replace if worn or damaged.
+Refer to Figure 20.

-Figure 16 Rim Sprocket and Sprocket Adapter
+Figure 20 - Rim Sprocket and Sprocket Adapter

 - 6. Use the mark made in Step 1 to install the bar upside down, so that the bar will wear evenly. - 7.
-Install the chain as shown.
-Adjust the tension of the chain as described under Adjusting Chain Tension.
+Install the chain as shown in Figure 21.
+Adjust the tension of the chain as described under "Adjusting Chain Tension."